Changelog

 Current launch notes focus on workflow proof and control-plane depth.

-The private launch changelog should make the product feel real to automation builders without implying that external operational evidence gaps are already closed.
+The changelog should make the product feel real to automation builders without implying that every reliability and trust review is complete.

 01